 \subsection{Feedback Impact on Refinements}

-While GPT-3.5 feedback generally leads to more frequent satisfaction with refinements (as indicated in \autoref{fig:feedback-compare}), the performance of the resulting dialog system trained with these refinements falls short w.r.t. all our designed metrics compared to the system trained using human feedback-driven refinements as shown in \autoref{tab:performance_my_metrics_instance_and_system_level_feedback}.
-This disparity merits additional investigation, emphasizing the need to delve deeper into the refinement characteristics beyond surface-level satisfaction.
-Therefore, we also evaluate the refinement quality using the designed fine-grained metrics from \S\ref{sec:response_generation_criteria_guided_metric_design}.
-The results are shown in \autoref{tab:compare_instance_feedback_refinements}.
-Refinements obtained using human feedback mainly stand out in terms of groundedness and factuality, which is in line with the feedback clusters in \autoref{tab:response_feedback_groups} where over 40\% of the feedback suggests the bot focus more on the search results; that is, focusing more on the search results will make the refinements more grounded, which will lead to a more grounded final system (see results in \autoref{tab:performance_my_metrics_instance_and_system_level_feedback}).
+While GPT-3.5 feedback leads to a higher refinement success rate (see \autoref{fig:feedback-compare}), the performance of the resulting dialog system trained with these refinements falls short w.r.t. all our designed metrics compared to the system trained using human feedback-driven refinements as shown in \autoref{tab:performance_my_metrics_instance_and_system_level_feedback}.
+Therefore, to understand this further we also evaluate the refinement quality via designed metrics from \S\ref{sec:response_generation_criteria_guided_metric_design}, with results in \autoref{tab:compare_instance_feedback_refinements}.
+Refinements obtained using human feedback mainly stand out in groundedness and factuality.
+This aligns with the feedback clusters in \autoref{tab:response_feedback_groups} where over 40\% of the feedback suggests the bot focus more on the search results; that is, focusing more on the search results will make the refinements more grounded, leading to a more grounded final system (see \autoref{tab:performance_my_metrics_instance_and_system_level_feedback}).
 Since language models are known to hallucinate regardless of their size \citep{DBLP:journals/csur/JiLFYSXIBMF23, li2023halueval}, grounding their generations to the documents is important to ensure factuality.
-Hence, groundedness of refinements can play an essential role in the performance of trained models.
+Hence, groundedness of refinements plays an essential role in the performance of trained models.